 I hope that you found this article useful and that it will provide you some inspiration and helpful tips for planning your own trip to Poland.
 If you have any questions for me, or would like to share some of your own tips with our readers then please do leave these in the comments below.
 And if you enjoyed this article, make sure to read my detailed Guide & Itinerary For A 5 Day Lapland Adventure in Finland.

-We hope that this article has inspired you to visit Poland.
+We hope that this article has inspired you to visit Krakow and Zakopane in Poland.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.

 Want to share your own travel tips by guest writing for We Are Travel Girls?
 Go to our Contribute page for guidelines and to submit your article.